LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 experiment.
 In addition, the exception modes described in sections 5.1 and 5.2 each serve as further "controls" to distinguish the effect of checks from that of blame within each semantics.
-Please also see our discussion of modes in the second theme at the beginning of our reply.
+Please also see our discussion of baselines in the second theme at the beginning of our reply.

 > Similarly, I wondered why the modes of the transient programmer only